publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptB/ch31/schI/m__us_usc_t5_s3104.md

 >          without regard to any provision of title 5, United States Code, governing the appointment of employees in the civil service, appoint scientists and engineers from outside the civil service and uniformed services (as such terms are defined in section 2101 of such title) to—

->             “(A) not more than 60 scientific and engineering positions in the Defense Advanced Research Projects Agency;
+>             “(A) not more than 100 scientific and engineering positions in the Defense Advanced Research Projects Agency;

->             “(B) not more than 40 scientific and engineering positions in the designated laboratories of each of the military services;
+>             “(B) not more than 40 scientific and engineering positions in the designated laboratories of each of the military services; and

->             “(C) not more than a total of 10 scientific and engineering positions in the National Geospatial-Intelligence Agency and the National Security Agency;

->             “(D) not more than a total of 10 scientific and engineering positions in the Office of the Assistant Secretary of Defense for Research and Engineering; and

->             “(E) not more than a total of 10 scientific and engineering positions in the Office of the Director of Operational Test and Evaluation;
+>             “(C) not more than a total of 10 scientific and engineering positions in the Office of the Director of Operational Test and Evaluation;

 >         “(2) prescribe the rates of basic pay for positions to which employees are appointed under paragraph (1) at rates not in excess of the maximum rate of basic pay authorized for senior-level positions under [section 5376 of title 5][/us/usc/t5/s5376], United States Code, as increased by locality-based comparability payments under section 5304 of such title, notwithstanding any provision of such title governing the rates of pay or classification of employees in the executive branch; and